- No membership fees

 - Earning: “You earn 5 points for every $1 spent on eligible purchases made at priceline.com and charged to the Card.
 Purchases at priceline.com that are not eligible earn 1 point for every $1 spent and include cruise bookings, non-Name Your Own Price® car reservations, and hotel reservations designated as Pay When You Stay.”

-- Redeeming: “Eligible priceline.com purchases of $25 or more posted to your Account within the last 120 days are eligible for statement credit redemptions at a 1.5% value. … Purchases at priceline.com that are not eligible for redemption at the 1.5% value include cruise bookings, non-Name Your Own Price® car reservations, and hotel reservations designated as Pay When You Stay,” which are “eligible for a statement credit redemption at a 1% value.”
+- Redeeming: “Eligible priceline.com purchases of $25 or more posted to your Account within the last 120 days are eligible for statement credit redemptions at a 1% value.

-- Up to $75 Initial Bonus: The Priceline Card hooks you with a 5,000-point initial bonus that you’ll receive after making your first purchase.
-That’s worth up to $75 if redeemed for a travel statement credit or $50 if used to pay for a nontravel purchase, according to WalletHub research.
+- Up to $100 Initial Bonus: The Priceline Card hooks you with a 10,000-point initial bonus that you’ll receive after making your first purchase.
+That’s worth up to $100 if redeemed for a travel statement credit or if used to pay for a nontravel purchase, according to WalletHub research.

-- Up To 8.4% Back On Purchases: You will earn 5 points per $1 spent on eligible Priceline purchases and 1 point per $1 spent on everything else.
-Plus, Priceline will give you 10% of your points back when you redeem them for a statement credit toward Priceline and travel purchases.
-You will therefore have the opportunity to earn the equivalent of up to 8.4% cash back, all things considered.
+- Up To 5% Back On Purchases: You will earn 5 points per $1 spent on priceline.com purchases, 2 points per $1 spent on gas and restaurant purchases (including delivery services) and 1 point per $1 spent on all other purchases.
+You will therefore have the opportunity to earn the equivalent of up to 5% cash back, all things considered.

 *Values reflect the average for merchandise redemption across the Barclays rewards program.

-- No Annual Fee: The average credit card charges an annual fee of $18.61, according to WalletHub’s latest Credit Card Landscape Report, while the average rewards card for someone with good credit charges $7 the first year and $9 the second.
-The Priceline Visa is therefore ahead of the game in this regard.
+- No Annual Fee: The average credit card charges an annual fee of $21, according to WalletHub’s latest Credit Card Landscape Report, which puts the Priceline Visa ahead of the game in this regard.

 - Inactive-Account Termination: If you don’t make any transactions for a six-month stretch, your account will be shut down and any unredeemed rewards will be sacrificed.
 That’s a major bummer.